 Too late to stumble away.
 Far too late.
 Her face kissed the trembling ground long before she realized she’d been hit.
 Rubber met her foot, a literal third wheel between two sources of pain.
 Slowly, it pulped her bones with cold impunity.

 Nan woke not with a start, but a pitiful groan.
 She enjoyed her dreams; nightmares even, were things to draw a passing thrill from.
-Three nights of reruns, however, crossed the line.
+Three nights of reruns, however, were a bit much.

 Tighter she held on, but the pillow was incapable of squirming away in embarrassment, hugging back, or even giving her a little warmth in return.
 Ten seconds.
 Nan counted them alongside deep breaths.
 More than a practical allowance for despondent wallowing.

-Apparently, manifesting one’s sigil, using whym for signals, or making one’s body work a bit better than it should were things people rarely couldn’t do.
+Apparently, manifesting one’s sigil, using whym for signals, or pushing the body to perform better than it should were things people rarely couldn’t do.
 Technology adapted accordingly.
 Calling down lightning on foolish heathens took practice, or luck enough to be born with large reserves.
 Doing it well took more of both.
 Five broken bracelets in the bottom of her wastebasket stood testament to that.

 This was a problem beyond incurring the sick bay staff’s silent disdain.
-As long as she was supposed to be chair-bound, doors wouldn’t open without her rear end planted firmly on Slowsilver with the bracelet snapped shut.
-Straying too far away from either summoned a pair of worried lian and a floating gurney.
-Nan rushed through her morning business and made her way outside.
+As long as she was supposed to be chair-bound, automatic doors wouldn’t open without her rear end planted firmly on Slowsilver with the bracelet snapped shut.
+Damaging, or straying too far away from either summoned a pair of worried lian and a floating gurney.

-The residential deck yawned with early signs of life.
-Those who weren’t clad in lab coats, scurrying off to parts unknown, loitered.
-Quiet murmurings and fingers tapping away at tablets reigned supreme.
+As Nan yawned, so did the deck with lazy, grudging signs of life.
+Aside from the few lab coats scurrying off to parts unknown, a smattering of people simply loitered.
+Quiet murmurings and fingers tapping away at tablets and projected screens reigned supreme.

 Her destination was a wall mounted terminal shoved into the space between a vending machine and a door.
 Blue swirling letters stood out against the soft browns and greys of the backdrop.
 “Guidance” was a five letter word in Common Script.
 Aside from that, and scrawling a butchered rendition of her name, Nan was completely illiterate.
 The translation spell left a mite to be desired.
 It was almost as if she only got half the cake slice Izusa promised for sitting through the renewal session without singing.